Why writers only need one website to reach multiple audiences

 “I can’t afford two websites but can one website balance my children’s works and my retail art and stationary business?”

-Almost every time, my advice for these kinds of authors is to encourage them to think of their website as a single product which has the ability to appeal to multiple audiences at once.
+Almost every time, my advice for these kinds of authors is to encourage them to think of their website as a single product that has the ability to appeal to multiple audiences at once.

 Why do I believe this?